EranGrin/restic-restore-wp/README.md

 - For the MySQL changes, an admin user will be needed

 ### ToDo
+- rebuild the restore script (as it is doesn't work at the moment)
 - add an option to handle SQL server that is not localhost
 - add an option to trigger backup on src server before starting the migration
 - add an option to handle static websites